President of the Palestinian National Authority

 The president of the Palestinian National Authority (رئيس السلطة الوطنية الفلسطينية) is the highest-ranking political position (equivalent to head of state) in the Palestinian National Authority (PNA).
-The president appoints the prime minister of the Palestinian National Authority, who normally requires approval of the Palestinian Legislative Council, and who shares executive and administrative power with the president.
+From 2003 to 2013, the president appointed the prime minister of the Palestinian National Authority, who normally required approval of the Palestinian Legislative Council, and who shares executive and administrative power with the president.
+In 2013, that position was abolished and substituted by the Prime Minister of the State of Palestine position.

 Legal status

 The Palestinian National Authority (PNA or PA) was created by the 1994 Gaza–Jericho Agreement.
 The 2002 Basic Law, passed by the PLC in 1997, but only ratified by President Yasser Arafat in 2002, originally established a presidential system, which granted the elected president the exclusive power to appoint and remove Ministers and to preside over the meeting of the Council of Ministers (Art.
 62).
 Ministers were to be approved by the Legislative Council.

 Under pressure from the international community and from within his own party, Fatah, Arafat appointed a Prime Minister (PM) on 19 March 2003.
 Accordingly, the Basic Law was amended the day before and the political system was transformed into a semi-presidential one, meaning that President and PM were collectively responsible to the PLC.
 Effectively, the President was compelled to relinquish some of his executive and administrative powers to the Prime Minister.